pcbowers/pr-bot/README.md

-# Blank Template
+# PR Bot

-This is a blank template used to build out automations using the Slack CLI.
+This is a PR Bot that helps walk through managing PR's in Slack channels.

 **Guide Outline**: